 There is no real-time carbon measurement under the plantation forestry methodology.
 Instead, the projected net carbon yield that will be stored in your project’s trees, plantation products, and debris and lost via harvesting and thinning events across a 25-year crediting period is modelled in advance using the government’s Full Carbon Accounting Model (FullCAM) tool.

-While our software DIY Carbon is not yet fully built out to assess FullCAM yield for plantation forestry projects, the CFF team can manually model indicative FullCAM yield for your plots as part of our feasibility services.
+The CFF team can model FullCAM yields for your plots as part of our feasibility services.

 FullCAM is a carbon yield calculation tool built from climate, soil and biomass data that has been recorded since the 1970s.
 This tool gives you a firmer idea of how many tonnes of CO2e (and carbon credits) you can yield from your plantation forestry project.
 This is then converted into Carbon Dioxide Equivalent (CO2e), and in turn into carbon credits.
 One tonne of CO2e = one carbon credit.